kristopolous/tumblr-scraper/README.md

 > Note: Although a good deal of effort was put into compacting the information sent to redis, multiple gigabytes of RAM (or redis-clustering) is highly recommended.

+## profile-grep-smart

+profile-grep-smart takes a stdin list of collapsed graphs (through `note-collapse`) and then reads over them in a completely unparsed blob looking for the PCRE-style queries supplied in the ARGV parameters.
+It records the count number of them and then returns that, sorted, as the result.

+## asset-grab

+asset-grab will pull down the assets that get logged from a tumblr site.
+You should have already ran a `log-digest` over the list before running this.

 ### Troubleshooting

 #### Q: Hi.
 I was using your tool but now I get all these error pages from tumblr after a while.